 “The Russian military’s everywhere on that side of the border.”

-Thirdly, “there’s fear of conscription into the army to support the war effort,” Eric says.
+Thirdly, “there’s fear of conscription into the army to support the war effort,” Arne says.
 Nearly all of the Russian team members are men.

 “The team’s concerned about that, as well as the survival problems they might have in getting supplies.”